Beet Salad

 Instructions

-• Using a large piece of aluminum foil wrap the beats, whole, with foil.
+• Using a large piece of aluminum foil, wrap the beets, whole, with foil.
 Place on a baking sheet and bake for 1 hour.

-• To make the dressing add the orange juice concentrate, vinegar, and olive oil to a small bowl and mix together.
+• To make the beet salad dressing, add the orange juice concentrate, vinegar, and olive oil to a small bowl and mix together.
 Set aside.

-• When the beets have finished baking let them cool a bit and use a paper towel to rub off the skin.
-Cut the beats into cubes.
+• When the beets have finished baking, let them cool a bit and use a paper towel to rub off the skin.
+Cut the beets into cubes.

 Assemble the Salad